colinhalebrown/Flight-Tracker/README.md

 # Flight Tracker
 This tool will tell you how soon a flight is supposed to land.
-It will also tell you the status of the flight whether it is on time, delayed, or if it has landed.
-Just follow the promts and you will be recieving flight updates in to time.
-It uses twilio to send you live updates to your phone so an account is needed at this time.
+It will also tell you the status of the flight whether it is on time, delayed, or has landed.
+Just follow the prompts and you will recieve flight updates in no time.
+This flight tracker uses twilio to send live updates to your phone so an account is needed at this time.

 ICAO Airline Code - Flight Number
 > Example: